Updated November 2022.

 Be prepared to explain the nature and duration of your stay in the passport control.
 They might also ask you about your departure date, so be prepared to show your ticket out of the country as well.

-The departure date should not exceed 90 days from your entry date if you travel on a tourist visa (Canadians have up to 180 days).
+The departure date should not exceed 90 days from your entry date if you travel on a tourist visa.

 Checked-in luggage may also be scanned when you exit the baggage claim area when you are leaving, so make sure you comply with the rules and regulations of what you are allowed to bring into Cuba.